rclone/rclone/docs/content/commands/rclone_serve.md

 ## Synopsis

 rclone serve is used to serve a remote over a given protocol.
-This command requires the use of a subcommand to specify the protocol, eg
+This command requires the use of a subcommand to specify the protocol, e.g.

     rclone serve http remote: